dominickpastore/pymd4c/docs/pure_parsing.rst

   Called whenever MD4C has text to add to the current block or inline element.

   :param text_type: An instance of :class:`~md4c.TextType`
-  :param text: A string containing the text to be added
+  :param text: A string or bytes containing the text to be added

 The first four callbacks work similarly.
 All must accept a :class:`~md4c.BlockType` or :class:`~md4c.SpanType` as their first parameter